Cara Delevingne Defied N.Y.C.'s Balmy Temperatures in a Velvet Suit

 A string of 90-degree days has the entire city sweltering, but that has no bearings on the fashion choices of a supermodel, as Cara Delevingne stepped out in N.Y.C. in a blue velvet suit that literally made us wonder if she's human.

 The buzz cut-sporting beauty is in heavy promotional mode for her new film, Valerian and the City of a Thousand Planets, and made an appearance on The Late Show with Stephen Colbert on Thursday.
 For the occasion, she was oh so chic in a Mugler look that has us super excited for fall.
-She paired the ensemble with a sultry sheer bralette, Balmain boots, and shades to keep both the flashing camera lights and blazing hot sun at bay.
+She paired the ensemble with a sultry sheer bralette (shop a similar style here), Balmain boots, and shades to keep both the flashing camera lights and blazing hot sun at bay.

 VIDEO: Ivanka Trump Opts for Long Sleeves and Floral Dolce & Gabbana in Washington D.C.